 In India, this humble agent of social interaction can be found across the country in little roadside shops.
 These unpretentious outlets often serve the cheapest and the most delicious types of tea.
-I Have tasted normal tea , masala tea or i can say mostly all Available varities of teas near by me , but never tasted Sulaimani Chai🙄i.
+I Have tasted normal tea , masala tea , special Kharap Chai in Guwahati or I can say mostly all available varities of tea nearby me , but never tasted Sulaimani Chai🙄.

 But what is Sulaimani Chai ?😥

-Arabs inherited the tradition of drinking ghava but made some slight changes to the ancient recipe.
+Arabs inherited the tradition of drinking ghava but made slight changes to the ancient recipe.

 Later, the beverage was brought to the southern Malabar coast of India by Arab traders who were frequent visitors there.
 The cultural intermingling that followed led to the addition of local spices and the replacement of dates with sugar.
 Somewhere along the line, tea was added to the drink.

-It was also in Malabar that it started being called Sulaimani — in Arabic, the name Sulaiman translates to “man of peace”.
+It was also in Malabar that it started being called Sulaimani — in Arabic, the name Sulaiman means “man of peace”.

 Interestingly, people looking for authentic Arabic ghava should head to Barkas, an area in Hyderabad’s old city known for its strong roots in Arab countries.
 In winter, dozens of outlets and roadside stalls in and around Barkas offer piping hot ghava priced anywhere between Rs.10 and Rs.20 per cup.

 Sulaimani chai is often served after heavy meals such as biryani throughout the Malabar region.
 A great digestive drink, it is also a little-acknowledged but crucial part of marriage menus in the Mappilah Muslim community of Kerala.

 No matter how big or small is the wedding feast, every guest is given stuff to an inch of his or her life, everyone in this community always has a little room left for a Sulaimani.
 Simmered to the right shade of gold in huge vats, the tea is served in tiny glasses, occasionally with a few strands of saffron.